-BOTOX® for non-cosmetic/hyperhidrosis uses:
+BOTOX® for Medical Conditions

 In the late 1990s, onabotulinumtoxinA (Botox®) gained notoriety as a wrinkle reducer, and soon after as a treatment for hyperhidrosis (excessive sweating).
 It has also been used for conditions such as neck spasms, eye twitching, Raynaud’s disease, and overactive bladder.